patriciarealini/expo/tasking.md

 - Plugging in Babel.
 - Setting up Redux.
 My experience with Redux has been adding connect to components and accessing state to populate a UI, but i've never built the state or plugged in Redux before.
 - Dummy Databases (where do i store the data for the orders?
 Firebase with API calls?)
 (JSON object full of data and on app start up initialize function to populate with data?).
-- Auto generating cards every 15 seconds (ala Ruby - "rake" task every 15 seconds).
+- Auto generating cards every 15 seconds `setInterval(function, timeInMillisecondsInteger)`.

 ## Set Up The Stack